rbaynes/geist_control/README.md

 ## Issues
 - Geists API authentication scheme is stupid, since you have to send your username and password as plain text to get an authentication token.
 Duh.
 - The documentation sucks.
-They could have very simply shown 5 example curl commands and you would understand their whole API.
+They could have simply shown 4 example curl commands and you would understand their whole API.

 ## Command line examples
 #### Get the device ID: